 Once you apply for a U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE) Small Business Innovation Research Program (SBIR) grant, the selection process begins, which includes an initial review, technical merit review, discussions, and notifications.
 EERE only accepts SBIR funding applications for Phase I: Release 2 or Phase II: Release 2.
 Learn more about SBIR funding phases.

 DOE’s SBIR office performs an initial administrative screening to ensure that your application meets the requirements for both content and format as well as eligibility.

 If your application passes the initial administrative screening, it will be evaluated by DOE technical program experts to ensure that it:

-- Meets the stated Funding Opportunity Announcement (FOA) requirements
+- Meets the stated Funding Opportunity Announcement (FOA) requirements, including topic specific requirements.

 - Identifies a topic and subtopic identified in the FOA